Available on:

 A simple way to determine if you've reached — or are close to — muscle failure.
 After your final rep in a set, rest for 5 seconds, then attempt additional reps.
 If you can do three or more reps, you weren't close to failure and may need to increase weight or aim for more reps next time.

-Evlo uses the rest test to guide intensity.
+Evlo invented The Rest Test to guide intensity.
 Instructors often demonstrate it themselves during class.

 Sympathetic vs parasympathetic